Academic Scheduling: FAQs

 Initial Room Assignment

-Once department scheduling coordinators submit their edits during the initial scheduling deadline for classroom placement, software (a component of 25Live) is then used to automatically assign classrooms to thousands of sections.
+Once department scheduling coordinators submit their edits by the initial scheduling deadline for classroom placement, software (a component of 25Live) is then used to automatically assign classrooms to thousands of sections.
 The software takes into account the following parameters when determining where to place sections:

-- Campus
+• Campus

-- Section capacity
+• Section capacity

-- Requested classroom technology
+• Requested classroom feature

 The software does NOT consider any of the following when assigning classrooms:

-- Past room placements for a specific section
+• Past room placements for a specific section

-- Offering history for a specific section
+• Offering history for a specific section

-- Past enrollment numbers for a specific section
+• Past enrollment numbers for a specific section

 Once this process is complete, the Academic Scheduling staff then reviews all of the data to ensure that no single department lost out (did not receive a room) on a scale more significant than any other.
 Additionally, the entire university class schedule and all open space are reviewed and assessed to determine whether any more classes might be hand-placed into rooms.
 The departments are then given a second opportunity to review their schedules and make changes (see Subsequent Room Assignment).